lukejbyrne/flask-api-from-scratch/README.md

 # API from Scratch with Flask and MongoDB

 This project demonstrates how to create a RESTful API from scratch using Python, Flask, and MongoDB.
 The API includes CRUD operations and serves as a guide for building your own backend services.
+For reference, CRUD operations are the four basic functions used to manage data in a database:

+- **Create**: Add new users to the database.
+- **Read**: Retrieve all users or a specific user by ID.
+- **Update**: Modify an existing user's details.
+- **Delete**: Remove a user from the database.

 ---